Hearing Testing in Aurora & Parker, CO

 Audiogram Service

-Once your hearing tests are complete, an audiologist will compose a detailed audiogram.
-An audiogram is a graph that details the patient's hearing condition.
+Once your hearing testing is complete, an audiologist will compose a detailed audiogram.
+An audiogram is a graph that details the patient’s hearing condition.
 Your hearing will be placed on a spectrum, allowing you to understand the type, degree, and configuration of your hearing loss.

 Hearing Aids